leger-labs/leger/backend/3-business-logic.md

 **Invitation Management:**
 1. Account owners can view all pending invitations for their accounts
 2. Account owners can delete any pending invitation
-3. Users can look up invitation details using the token before accepting
+3. Users can look up invitation token details before accepting

+**Implementation Approach:**
+- Email delivery handled by Cloudflare Email Workers
+- Invitation validation implemented in the AccountDomain module
+- Secure token generation and verification

 ## Configuration Management Logic